 Wage Growth in the United Kingdom averaged 3.01 percent from 2001 until 2022, reaching an all time high of 9 percent in June of 2021 and a record low of -2.70 percent in March of 2009.
 This page provides the latest reported value for - United Kingdom Average Weekly Earnings Growth - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 United Kingdom Average Weekly Earnings Growth - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Wage Growth in the United Kingdom is expected to be 2.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Wage Growth in the United Kingdom to stand at 2.70 in 12 months time.
-In the long-term, the United Kingdom Average Weekly Earnings Growth is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Wage Growth in the United Kingdom is expected to be 6.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United Kingdom Average Weekly Earnings Growth is projected to trend around 2.80 percent in 2023 and 2.40 percent in 2024, according to our econometric models.